-The struggling mother then met her second husband, John Davis, but their marriage slowly fell apart due to his alleged abuse.
-On top of that, she felt an enormous pressure being the main breadwinner for her family.
+The struggling mother then met her second husband, John Davis, but their marriage fell apart due to his alleged abuse.
+On top of that, she felt an enormous pressure being the main breadwinner in her family.
 Nevertheless, she continued to work hard to try to give her daughter a better life.

 “I did washing for families in St. Louis, and saved enough… to put my little girl in a school in Knoxville, Tennessee,” she said years later.

 It wasn’t until 1904 that her life would take a dramatic turn.
 Walker began using a product called “The Great Wonderful Hair Grower,” which was created by another Black female entrepreneur, Annie Turbo Malone.
 Impressed with the formula and eager to learn more about it, she soon became one of Malone’s sales agents.